 This workshop offers an excellent learning experience for people wanting to learn the basics of raft guiding through to the most experienced guides, trip leaders and instructors.

-The workshop is delivered under a dynamic process of IRF Instructors in training facilitating assessments for raft guides and trip leaders while providing basic guide training for trainee guides.
+The workshop is delivered under a dynamic process of IRF Instructors in training facilitating assessments for raft guides and trip leaders.
 The whole process is supervised by an IRF Assessor with extensive international experience.

 - Raft Guide Assessment